A Global Torelli Theorem for Calabi-Yau Manifolds: Local Geometric Structure of the Teichm u ller Space

 Because each $\phi_i$ is harmonic, by Lemma \ref{iso} we know that $\phi_i\lrcorner\Omega_p$ is also harmonic and thus $\partial_{M_p}(\phi_i\lrcorner\Omega_p)=0$.
 Furthermore, since $\sum_{|I|\geq 2}\tau^I\psi_I$ converges when $|\tau|$ is small, we see that $\partial_{M_p}(\phi(\tau)\lrcorner\Omega_p)=0$ from formula \eqref{charflat}.
 The holomorphic dependence of $\Omega^c_p(\tau)$ on $\tau$ follows from formula \eqref{can10} and the fact that $\phi(\tau)$ depends on $\tau$ holomorphically. \end{proof}

 From Theorem \ref{flatcoord} and Proposition \ref{canonicalfamily} we get the expansion of the deRham cohomology classes of the canonical family of holomorphic $(n,0)$-forms.
-This expansion will be important in the construction of the holomorphic affine structure on the Teichm\"{u}ller space.
+This expansion is closely related to the construction of the holomorphic affine structure on the Teichm\"{u}ller space.
 We remark that one may also directly deduce this expansion from the local Torelli theorem for Calabi-Yau manifold and the Griffiths transversality. \begin{theorem} Let $\Omega^c_p(\tau)$ be a canonical family defined by \eqref{can10}.
 Then we have the following expansion for $|\tau|<\epsilon$ small,

 where $\{[\phi_1\lrcorner\Omega_p], \cdots, [\phi_N\lrcorner\Omega_p]\}$ give a basis of $H^{n-1,1}(M_p)$ and $A(\tau)=O(|\tau|^2)\in \bigoplus_{k=2}^n H^{n-k,k}(M_p)$ denotes terms of order at least $2$ in $\tau$. \end{theorem}